Avanade/Beef/docs/Entity-Entity-Config-Xml.md

 -|-
 `ManagerConstructor` | The access modifier for the generated `Manager` constructor.
 Valid options are: `Public`, `Private`, `Protected`.
 Defaults to `Public`.
 **`ManagerCtorParams`** | The comma seperated list of additional (non-inferred) Dependency Injection (DI) parameters for the generated `Manager` constructor.
 Each constructor parameter should be formatted as `Type` + `^` + `Name`; e.g. `IConfiguration^Config`.
 Where the `Name` portion is not specified it will be inferred.
 Where the `Type` matches an already inferred value it will be ignored.
 `ManagerExtensions` | Indicates whether the `Manager` extensions logic should be generated.
+This can be overridden using `Operation.ManagerExtensions`.
 **`Validator`** | The name of the .NET `Type` that will perform the validation.
 Only used for defaulting the `Create` and `Update` operation types (`Operation.Type`) where not specified explicitly.
 `IValidator` | The name of the .NET Interface that the `Validator` implements/inherits.
 Only used for defaulting the `Create` and `Update` operation types (`Operation.Type`) where not specified explicitly.